Mean-field limits of Riesz-type singular flows: Commutator estimates

 {\bf The super-Coulombic case}.
 Define

 By approximation, we may assume that $v\in C^\infty$.
-Furthermore, by density in $\dot{H}^{\frac{s-d}{2}}$, we may assume without loss of generality that $f,g\in\Sc(\R^d)$ with Fourier support away from the origin.
+Furthermore, by density in $\dot{H}^{\frac{s-d}{2}}$, we may assume that $f,g\in\Sc(\R^d)$ with Fourier support away from the origin.
 Additionally, by dominated convergence, we may assume that $\g$ has compact support.
 Write

 and similarly for $g$.
 Note that $f_1=(f_1^i),g_1=(g_1^i)$ are $\R^d$-valued vector fields.
 Then